settings

 Inheritance Complications

 Japanese inheritance law and cultural factors create unique challenges.
 Multiple heirs may share ownership, making decisions difficult.
-Property taxes on inherited homes, combined with demolition costs that can exceed ¥1,000,000 JPY (~$6,800 USD)
+Property taxes on inherited homes, combined with demolition costs that can exceed ¥1,000,000 JPY (~$6,547 USD), often make abandonment the easier choice.

 9 Million